Aggregate Operator: Count By Using Group Key

 Overview

-The Aggregate operator is used to count the number of entries in a data set using the Count By function.
-You can also use the operator’s Group Key field, which allows you to group the results into categories based on values from the original data.
+The Aggregate operator is used to count the number of entries in a data set.
+You can also use the operator’s Group Key field, which lets you to group the results into categories based on values from the original data.

-For example, consider a Data Table that holds the details of several dogs, including their favorite foods.
-You can create a Data Workflow to count how many dogs have the same favorite food.
-In this case, each kind of food will show as a separate category with the help of Group Key field.
+For example, consider a Data Table component that stores the details of several dogs and their favorite foods.
+You'll configure a Data Workflow component to count how many dogs have the same favorite food.
+In this example , each type of food displays as a separate category using the Group Key field.

 Configuration